Garret A. FitzGerald: Early life and education

 FitzGerald was born in Greystones, County Wicklow, on 11 May 1950.
 He grew up in Dublin, acquiring an unabated passion for rugby.
 He attended Belvedere College, a Jesuit school for boys in Dublin.
 Influenced by his grandfather, who had been a professor of Greek, FitzGerald learned five languages at school including Greek and Latin.
 FitzGerald went to study medicine at University College Dublin (UCD), where he received an MB BCh (honours) degree in 1974 and an MD degree in 1980.
 In between, he also obtained a Postgraduate diploma in statistics from Trinity College Dublin in 1977 and an MSc degree in statistics at the London School of Hygiene and Tropical Medicine in 1979.

 FitzGerald attributes his career in medicine to "a series of accidents".
 During his final examinations at UCD he was required to dissect the mouthparts of a cockroach.
 Peering through a microscope, FitzGerald discovered that he had lost one of the main pieces.
 Disaster seemed certain as he searched the floor on his hands and knees.
-The exam procter came to help and eventually emerged with the tiny fragment stuck to her thumb.
+The exam proctor came to help and eventually emerged with the tiny fragment stuck to her thumb.
 FitzGerald has stated that without her intervention he would never have become a physician.